If you love pizza, naan bread and big, bold flavours, this chicken and paneer naan pizza is going to be right up your street.

 It’s mild as written, but you can add chilli powder or flakes for more heat.

-Chicken, Spinach and Paneer Naan Pizzas
+Chicken and Paneer Naan Pizza

 Ingredients